-After completing the TEF Entrepreneurship Programme
+After completing the TEF programme

-25% of TEF and partner beneficiaries acquired additional investors in their businesses additional mentorship through their own local, professional networks
+25% of TEF and partner beneficiaries acquired additional investors in their businesses

-56% of beneficiaries reported having received
+56% of beneficiaries' report having received non-TEF mentorship through their own professional networks

 Finance in an entrepreneurial ecosystem concerns financial capital, including loans, investments, and capital - all things a majority of TEF beneficiaries have experience with, especially seed capital.
 In addition to receiving seed capital from TEF, beneficiaries have also sought external opportunities for funding and networking.